- You must be an admin of your Mode organization.

 - You must be authorized to install apps in that workspace.

-Note: Reports can only be shared from Mode to any public channel or any private channel where the organization admin who connected Mode with Slack is a member.
-We recommend ensuring the admin who adds Mode to Slack is a member of all private channels where you'd like users to be able to share reports from Mode.
-For example, if Jane connects Slack to your Mode organization, but Jane is not in the private #sales-only channel, then no member of your Mode organization can share reports from Mode to the #sales-only channel.
+Note: Reports can only be shared from Mode to any public channel and private channels where the Mode slack bot is a member.
+For example, if the Mode slack bot is not in the private #sales-only channel, then no member of your Mode organization can share reports from Mode to the #sales-only channel.

 - Navigate to the Mode home page and click on your name in the upper left corner of the window.